OmarAzizi/Kaleidoscope/README.md

 - Abstract Syntax Tree (AST)
 - Parsing

-I also did the code generation part with the **codegen** methods to generate the [LLVM IR (LLVM Intermediate Representation)](https://llvm.org/docs/LangRef.html).
+I also did the code the generation part with the **codegen** methods to generate the [LLVM IR (LLVM Intermediate Representation)](https://llvm.org/docs/LangRef.html).
 Finally I added a [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) Driver so I can see the IR generated.